Neuropsychiatric symptoms in Alzheimer's disease: Past progress and anticipation of the future

 Digital Object Identifier (DOI)

 Geda, Yonas E.; Schneider, Lon S.; Gitlin, Laura N.; Miller, David S.; Smith, Gwenn S.; Bell, Joanne; Evans, Jovier; Lee, Michael; Porsteinsson, Anton; Lanctôt, Krista L.; Rosenberg, Paul B.; Sultzer, David L.; Francis, Paul T.; Brodaty, Henry; Padala, Prasad P.; Onyike, Chiadikaobi U.; Ortiz, Luis Agüera; Ancoli-Israel, Sonia; Bliwise, Donald L.; Martin, Jennifer L.; Vitiello, Michael V.; Yaffe, Kristine; Zee, Phyllis C.; Herrmann, Nathan; Sweet, Robert A.; Ballard, Clive; Khin, Ni A.; Alfaro, Cara; Murray, Patrick S.; Schultz, Susan; and Lyketsos, Constantine G., "Neuropsychiatric symptoms in Alzheimer's disease: Past progress and anticipation of the future" (2013).
-Neurology Articles.
+Neurology.
 409.